The Superannuation Guarantee rate remains at 9.5% for the 2017/2018 financial year (and also remained at 9.5% for the

 Background: Originally, the SG rate was set to increase to 12% by July 2019 under laws passed by the former ALP government.
 The increase to 12% was then pushed back to July 2020 by the new Liberal government, and then pushed back again to July 2022.
 In the 2014 Federal Budget, the Liberal government further delayed the SG increase by stretching the timeframe over 12 years.
-Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025, before Australian workers receive 12% SG.
+Due to negotiations with the Palmer United Party to get the Mineral Resource Rent Tax repealed, the timeframe has now stretched to 1 July 2025.
+Australian workers will receive 12% SG from 1 July 2025.

 Note: In short, the SG rate will now remain at 9.5% until 30 June 2021, and will then increase to 10% from 1 July 2021, and then increase by 0.5% increments each year until it reaches 12% by 1 July 2025.
 See comprehensive table below for more specific information.

 The Liberal government, in making a downward adjustment in how fast the SG rate will increase over time means that it will take 5 years longer for the SG rate to increase to 12% from the Liberals 2013 pre-election commitment, and 7 years longer than originally planned by the ALP .